touwen75/Marlin/README.md

-﻿# Marlin 3D Printer Firmware
+﻿# Marlin2ForPipetBot 3D Printer and Lab Robot CNC Firmware

-Additional documentation can be found at the repository [DerAndere1/Marlin at https://github.com](https://github.com/DerAndere1/Marlin/tree/Marlin2ForPipetBot) or on the [PipetBot-A8 project homepage](https://it-by-derandere.blogspot.com/p/pipetbot-a8.html) that is part of the Blog [IT! by DerAndere](https://it-by-derandere.blogspot.com/).
+Additional documentation can be found in the repository [DerAndere1/Marlin at https://github.com](https://github.com/DerAndere1/Marlin/tree/Marlin2ForPipetBot) or on the [PipetBot-A8 project homepage](https://it-by-derandere.blogspot.com/p/pipetbot-a8.html) that is part of the Blog [IT! by DerAndere](https://it-by-derandere.blogspot.com/).
+For CNC machines with additional axes I, (J, (K)) that drive pumps or other tools.
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!